OpenAnnePro/site/src/customization.md

 As an example, to make the ESC key produce an "A," switch `KC_ESC` to `KC_A`.

+# KeymapCEditor

+There is an extension for VSCode called [KeymapCEditor](https://marketplace.visualstudio.com/items?itemName=Ciantic.keymapceditor-vsc) that gives a user interface, making it easier to create mappings.
+After installing it, open the extension by pressing `CTRL+SHIFT+P` and search `keymap`.
+You should see `Show KeymapCEditor ...`.
+Select it to open it.
+The Anne Pro 2 isn't officially supported by QMK, so you have to choose a keyboard with the same layout.
+Choose "Practice 60", and selecting "ANSI" for type.
+When changing a key's mapping, you still need to manually enter the QMK keycode.
+The extension currently doesn't support creating macros, so you still need to do that by hand.

+# Macros

+To create macros, follow [this guide](https://beta.docs.qmk.fm/using-qmk/advanced-keycodes/feature_macros).
+You may need to be familiar with C. You can also follow [this youtube video](https://www.youtube.com/watch?v=WITZaRsoO_Q) for a visual guide instead.

 # Changing Default LED Profile

 You should see this function in your `keymap.c` file if it's based on one of the defaults: